opnsense/docs/source/manual/install.rst

 OPNsense features a command line interface (CLI) tool "opnsense-update".
 Via menu option **8) Shell**, the user can get to the shell and use opnsense-update.
+Using this tool, you can also do OS upgrades.
+To do this, use the `-ur` switch, e.g. ``opnsense-update -ur 19.1``.

-For help type *opnsense-update -help* and [Enter]
+For help type *man opnsense-update* and press `[Enter]`.
+You can exit the help by pressing `q`.

 .. rubric:: Upgrade from console
    :name: upgrade-from-console